Sunday Stroll - Raven Rock

-Difficulty: Some effort coming up the staircase.
-Fairly easy - just watch your footing.
+Difficulty: Moderate.
+It requires some effort coming up the staircase.
+Overall the trail is fairly easy - just watch your footing on the rocks.

-Best for: Overlook view of Cape Fear River, goofing around on rock formation along riverbanks
+Highlights: Overlook view of Cape Fear River and goofing around on rock formations along riverbanks.

 Have you been to Raven Rock State Park?
 Are you planning to go soon?
 Let me know your favorite part of the park in the comments!